BibleReadingPlan/BibleReadingPlans/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.1 =

 This version:

+1. Adds a floating table of contents.

-1. Corrects typo on line 1460 of bible-reading-plans-class.inc.php.
+1. Corrects typo on line 1460 of bible-reading-plans-class.inc.php of version 2.0.2.

+1. Restructures some code for easier maintenance.

 = 2.0.2 =